 It is concerning that many students shy away from Algebra because of the abstract nature of the topic.
-But Algebra, (especially Solving Quadratic Equations by Factorising), in an interesting and stimulating concept.
+But Algebra, (especially Solve Quadratic Equation by Factorising), is an interesting and stimulating concept.
 If taught well, students can grasp the concept.

-Here are attempts on solving quadratic equations by factorising by using the:
+Here are attempts on solving quadratic equations by factorising using the:

 - ‘difference of two squares’ (example #1) and